jondeuce/Ignite.jl/README.md

     # Compute the gradients of the loss with respect to the model
     fire_event!(engine, BACKWARD_STARTED())
     l, gs = Zygote.withgradient(m -> sum(abs2, m(x) .- y), model)
-    fire_event!(engine, BACKWARD_COMPLETED())
+    engine.state.gradients = gs # the engine state can be accessed by event handlers fire_event!(engine, BACKWARD_COMPLETED())

     # Update the model's parameters